AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

  Cash App opened its services for it to be tailored to teens.
 However, both minors and adults can use the app.
 If a minor gets permission from their parent(s) they can gain access to more Cash App features, such as direct deposit, bitcoin, and stocks.

  Low-income consumers, specifically in the U.S., are likely to use Cash App more than other payment services, such as Venmo.
 According to data from Pew Research Center, which was released in September of 2022, lower-income consumers was twice the share than of upper-income consumers using Cash App in the U.S., specifically by 36% to 18% **(payment dive)**

+ Additionally, Pew Research Center discovered the usage of users by age group.

+ **More Likely to use Cash App**

+* 40% - 18 to 19 year olds
+* 30% - 49 years olds

+**Less Likely to use Cash App**

+* 19% - 50 to 64 year olds
+* 9% - 65+ years olds

 * **<ins>What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)</ins>**